What Is Customer Training? + Benefits, Challenges, Tips

 • Iterate, iterate, iterate: How will you build a flexible program that can be improved consistently?

-3. Ensuring consistency in training
+3. Ensuring consistency in education and training

 If you want to see customer satisfaction across the board, you need to deliver consistent training and support to your customers.
 This is harder to control with in-person sessions or training done via video conferences.
 In both these training methods, you may be relying on customers to sign up for training and make themself available to attend.
 Internally, you would also depend on available training representatives’ energy levels and expertise.